PBenderLux/Data-analysis/README.md

 The programs can be run without downloading anything in an executable environment using mybinder.org by clicking on the link above (note: seems to work best with Firefox or Edge, I personally have problems when using Chrome).
 However, the loading may take quite long and the computational speed is very slow.
 Thus, I recommend to download the repository and to run the notebooks directly on your own computer.
 The following link provides all the necessary information on how to execute jupyter notebooks: https://jupyter.readthedocs.io/en/latest/tryjupyter.html \
 When you are new to python I recommend to first install Anaconda which conveniently installs Python, the Jupyter Notebook, and other commonly used packages for scientific computing and data science: https://www.anaconda.com/products/individual

+This repository is subdivided into two different folders.
-The repository contains examples published in the following papers:
+The first folder **1: Inverse problems** contains examples published in the following papers:
 [1] P. Bender et al., Sci.
 Rep. 7 (2017) 45990 https://doi.org/10.1038/srep45990 \
 "Structural and magnetic properties of multi-core nanoparticles analysed using a generalised numerical inversion method"\
 [2] P. Bender et al., New J. Phys.
 19 (2017) 073012 https://doi.org/10.1088/1367-2630/aa73b4 \